Excel DAY Function (Examples + Video)

 - serial_number: It is the serial number of the date for which you want to get the day value.
 This could be the output from a function, a cell reference that contains a date value, or could be manually entered.

-- Apart from serial numbers, DAY function would also work with dates entered as:
+- Apart from serial numbers, the DAY function would also work with dates entered as:

-- A date entered as text in DAY function (in double quotes).
+- A date entered as text in the DAY function (in double-quotes).

 A date stored as text in a cell.

 - Excel can only handle dates starting from January 1, 1900 (for windows) and 1904 (for Mac).

 Here are four examples of using the Excel DAY function.

 Example 1: Getting the Day value using a serial number